A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Nonlinear Cavity Spectroscopy Under Strong Light-Matter Coupling

-We then recalculate the cavity transmission spectra using the modulated $\alpha(\tilde\nu, \tau_2)$.
-Cavity transmission spectra are plotted in Figs.~\ref{fig:nonlinear}ef with the original $\tau_1$ spectrum reproduced in dark blue and the transient $\tau_2$ spectrum in light blue.
-In Figs.~\ref{fig:nonlinear}gh, we plot differential transmission spectra in terms of change in optical density given by $\Delta \textrm{OD} = - \log_{10} \left[ I_T(\tilde\nu, \tau_2) / I_T(\tilde\nu, \tau_1) \right]$.
+Next, we calculate transient cavity transmission spectra using the modulated quantities for $\alpha(\tilde\nu, \tau_{2,3})$.
+Figs.~\ref{fig:nonlinear}ef show cavity transmission spectra with the original $\tau_1$ spectra reproduced as solid lines and the transient spectra plotted for $\tau_{2}$ with dotted lines and $\tau_{3}$ with dash-dotted lines.
+In Figs.~\ref{fig:nonlinear}gh, we plot differential transmission spectra in terms of transient change in optical density given by $\Delta \textrm{OD} = - \log_{10} \left[ I_T(\tilde\nu, \tau_{2,3}) / I_T(\tilde\nu, \tau_1) \right]$, again with $\tau_{2}$ spectra plotted in dotted lines and $\tau_{3}$ spectra in dash-dotted lines.
 With this convention, transiently increased transmission through the structure appears as a bleach ($\Delta\textrm{OD}<0$), while transiently reduced transmission looks like absorption ($\Delta\textrm{OD}>0$).
 Note that transient cavity spectra are sometimes reported in terms of differential reflectivity, which flips these conventions.